 The overall cost of the mission trip is $2,225.
-Each team member is responsible for paying a $125 non-refundable deposit by October 30th.
+Each team member is responsible for paying a $125 non-refundable deposit at registration.
 Each team member will be expected to raise the additional funds through team fundraisers, out-of-pocket, and sponsorships.
-The first $825 is due February 1st, the second $700 is due May 1st, and the final $700 is due by departure.
+The first $825 is due March 15th, the second $700 is due May 1st, and the final $700 is due by departure.
 A good amount of your funding will come from the team’s organized fundraiser – The Amazing Race – on the first Sunday of June in Easton, MD (June 2nd).
 Information on additional fundraising ideas is available here.
 You will be able to make a sponsorship page when you register.

 According to the center of disease control, it is required that all persons traveling to Peru receive the yellow fever vaccination.
 It is recommended that you take malaria tablets but this is not required.